Frequently asked questions for PhD applications

 How many students are there on the PhD programme in the Bristol Dental School?

 There are currently around 25 research students enrolled at the Bristol Dental School.
-More details can be found on the PhD profiles.
+More details can be found on our research profiles search engine.

 What is the research environment like in the Bristol Dental School?